lromes43/OutperformingTheSP500UsingMachineLearningEnsembleTradingStrategies/readme.md

 and added to a variable called cash which is then used to invest in new securities.
 (Detailed Diagram can be found in SP500 Comparison Subsection)

+To accomplish this proceed to the SP500 Comparison subfolder.First open the “SP500 Comparsion subfolder” and open ModelPerformanceComparedToSp500Test, this scrript will run a “simulation” as described above and buy and sell stocks using pretend capital.
+Once this is finished running open the CreatingDataforModelResultsFuture (again working on making more streamlined), this will transform the results of the model to a plottable format as well as pull the SP500 prices from the same days allowing for the model performance to truly be evaluated.

 ### Trading Simulation Results vs SP500